Leonardo05Uni/Half-CarModel/README.md

    pip install numpy scipy matplotlib pandas

 **3. What happens when the code is running?**
+    (if Masterfile.py is not running, just open it manually following the instructions below:)
    - First off, the script called `road_profile.py` would generate a road input —— `bumpy_road_cords.csv`
    - Secondly, it runs the dynamic model from `car_model_5.py` via `rhs_car()` by using `solve_ivp`
    - Then the RMS acceleration would be generated automatically
    - At last the plottings including `Body Heave vs Time`, `Body Pitch vs Time`, `Passenger Vertical Accel (x={seat_x} m from CG)` and `Unsprung (wheel) accelerations`
      would be generated.

+**4. What if changing the road profile and car type?**
+   - All the parameters can be changed in `Masterfile.py` maually, which means every road profile and car type would be simulated through our coding.
+   - For instance, by modifying the vehicle properties (mass, stiffness, damping, etc.) to match a specific car model, the program could automatically produce the corresponding simulated dynamic response for that vehicle.

 ## Numerical Methods Implementation